JohnSpahr/LaptopmanFace/README.md

 # LaptopmanFace
 A watch face for Pebble watches starring my signature "Laptopman" avatar.
-Disconnecting the watch from your phone will replace your laptop pal with his evil twin.
-Enjoy!
+Disconnecting the watch from your phone replaces your laptop pal with his evil twin.
+It's fairly simple, but it's still really neat.

 **Note:** This app was written in C, a language that I am not super familiar with.
 As a result, the code might not be as elegant as it could be, but I'm working on it!